cr0mll/deserter/README.md

 <!---[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-`deserter` is the first of its kind *targeted* DNS cache poisoner.
+`deserter` is a *targeted* DNS cache poisoner.
 It is capable of DNS cache poisoning *without* bruteforcing the target ID and source port - instead, it sniffs out DNS probes and uses the information inside to craft poisoned responses and send them back to the target.

 <!-- GETTING STARTED -->
 ## Getting Started